GraphIt-DSL/graphit/README.md

 Start from the root directory and change to the build directory

 (All tests would pass, but some would generate error messages from the g++ compiler.
 This is expected.)
-Currently the project supports Python 2.x and not Python 3.x (the print syntax is different)
+The project tests should support both Python 2.x and Python 3.x.

 ```
     cd build